18 email marketing performance metrics for improved campaign tracking

 2

-A/B test your CTAs to find what gets the most sign-ups.
-You can play with copy, button text and color, imagery and titles.
+A/B test your CTAs to discover which one gets the most sign-ups: You can play with copy, button design, imagery, and titles.

 -